minahilbese25seecs/Drone-Application/README.md

 <br>**Ai Tool Reflection**:<br>
 Ai used: ChatGPT<br>
-Reason: ChatGPT has been used by my team to double-check the code and to confirm if it does not contain any errors or not.
+Reason: ChatGPT has been used by my team to double-check the code and to confirm if it contains any errors or not.
 >ChatGPT has not been used to correct the errors, just used for <ins>pin-pointing the errors</ins>.<br>
 >W3 school was used to solve error for current_time fucntion by using #define _CRT_SECURE_NO_WARNINGS<br>